 The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 1.
+Due to the expansion of the trust this year, key management personnel was re-defined to only include the Chief Executive Officer and the Headteachers of each school within the trust.

-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £298,539.
+The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £224,923 (2017: £298,539).